ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ![Nano_ESP32-PCB_V02](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/9b5c5c5a-e908-4ae9-8d86-66cb5d0ebd43)<br>
 The PCB design file can be found in this repository or here:  [ESP32 PCB](https://github.com/ednieuw/NanoESP32PCB)

+A PCB to drive RGB(W) LEDs and /or white 2835 LED strips with shift registers can be found here: [Nano  ESP32 RGBW BW PCB](https://github.com/ednieuw/NanoESP32-BW-RGBW-clock) <br>
+One PCB, with one Arduino source code, will support the colour LED clocks and the white LED clocks run with a Arduino Nano ES32.

 But you need a powerful 5V power supply for the LEDs.
 Power can be drawn from the VBUS-pin (5V USB) on the Nano if the Nano is powered with a USB-C cable.
 VBUS provides 5V whenever powered via USB.
 If powered via the VIN pin, it is disabled.
 This means that while powering the board through the VIN pin, you can't get 5V from the board.